Gireesh123174/SunbaseAssignment/README.md

 # SunbaseAssignment
 ## Student CRUD Web Application
 This project is a Java EE web application that demonstrates CRUD (Create, Read, Update, Delete) operations on a database table using JDBC, Servlets, and JSP.

-- Features
-1. Create: Add new students to the database.
-2. Read: Display a list of all students.
-3. Update: Edit existing student information.
-4. Delete: Remove a student from the database.
 - Prerequisites
 1. Before running this application, ensure you have the following installed:
 2. Java Development Kit (JDK) 8 or higher